ittovate/demo-stripe-manager/README.md

 Stripe Manager is a Spring Boot application that provides a comprehensive interface to interact with various Stripe API endpoints.
 It includes controllers for managing balances, invoices, payment links, prices, products, and webhooks.

+## What is the Stripe API?

+The Stripe API is a set of endpoint provided by Stripe, a leading online payment processing platform.
+It allows developers to integrate Stripe's payment processing capabilities into their own applications, websites, or services

 ## Features